GRAND FORKS, ND – Darryl Jorgenson left life in the big city to feel more at home with finance and the family farm.

 “At Gate City Bank, we genuinely just want to help people,” Jorgenson says.
 “We love to see them grow.”

-Meet Leona Hurlbut!
-Her hobby of crocheting stuffed animals and blankets for expecting mothers creates warmth in more ways than one.
-Each creation is unique – like her approach to helping Gate City Bank customers.
+Crafting unique blankets and animals for expecting mothers creates warmth in more ways than one.
+The same goes for Leona Hurlbut’s approach to helping Gate City Bank customers.

-Meet Sue Anderson!
-When it comes to helping customers navigate life’s financial setbacks – especially the COVID-19 pandemic – she and her team have offered hope and healing to those who need it most.
+When it comes to helping customers navigate setbacks – especially with the COVID-19 pandemic – learn how Sue Anderson and her team have made an impact by offering hope and healing.

-Years ago, Lisa Balzer had to leave her Gate City Bank family to help relatives experiencing health challenges.
-Little did she know, her bank story was far from over, and the old part-time role she missed would blossom into a full-time career.
+Years ago, Lisa Balzer had to leave her work family to help loved ones experiencing health challenges.
+Little did she know, however, her Gate City Bank story was far from over.